sappykun/l4d2-ABM2/README.md

 #### abm_zoey (Linux default 5, Windows default 1)
 Due to a bug on Windows, spawning in a Zoey can crash the server.
 This value is auto detected and set to 5 on Linux and 1 on Windows by default.
 You'll get the model Zoey in all cases but only on Windows will Zoey really be Rochelle or the model you decide on.

+#### abm_unlocksi (default 1)
+Although Left4Downtown2 is overall optional, in most cases it is required if you need to run ABM in competitive modes with teams greater than 4 Vs 4.
+The cvar when set to 1 will unlock SI and match the surviving team size.
+The cvar when set to 0 will turn this off.
+Tuning this cvar has no effect without Left4Downtown2.

 ## How-to